LET'S TALK B12!

 Read about current research and

 With society's greater awareness of nutritional deficiencies, there is an increasing number of studies and trials being carried out right across the globe.
-From doctors carrying out trials, scientists doing lab research, and even patient groups gathering information from within their membership, we are getting ever closer to understanding vitamin B12 deficiencies.
+From doctors carrying out clinical trials, scientists doing lab research, and even patient groups gathering information from within their membership, we are getting ever closer to understanding vitamin B12 deficiencies.

 Help us to spread the word by lending us your support!
 Click on the button below to find out some of the ways in which you can be a part of our story.